alan-lam/Client-Server/README.md

 # Client-Server

-A simple client/server application using Java Sockets
+A client/server application using Java Sockets

 Single is one server + one client.
 The server echoes whatever the client sends.
 Each is in its own terminal.